Net::Whois - WHOIS parser checks domain data and determines if a domain is registered

 Data is collected via the WHOIS protocol from central servers for each domain zone.
 You can read more about WHOIS on Wikipedia: http://en.wikipedia.org/wiki/WHOIS

-A-Parser functionality allows saving scraping settings for future use (presets), setting scraping schedules, and much more.
-You can use automatic query multiplication, subquery substitution from files, alphanumeric combination generation, and lists to obtain the maximum possible number of results.
+The A-Parser functionality allows you to save parsing settings for future use (presets), set parsing schedules, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, brute-forcing of alphanumeric combinations, and lists to obtain the maximum possible number of results.

-Saving results is possible in any form and structure you need, thanks to the powerful built-in template engine Template Toolkit which allows applying additional logic to results and outputting data in various formats, including JSON, SQL and CSV.
+Saving results is possible in any format and structure you need, thanks to the built-in powerful Template Toolkit template engine, which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.

 Parser use cases